Applying the Pareto Principle

 Ultimately, the core purpose of investing is to provide the financial means to let you focus on those things that are most important to you.
 Take the time to find your real estate investing 80/20 rule and then you can utilize it to help achieve your own 80/20 rule in life – make the most of what you’re good at and use your energy to realize your passion.

-The whole purpose of Strategic Investment Real Estate is based upon the 80/20 rule, whereby our professional and licensed team and turn-key investing systems do exactly that for our clients.
+The whole purpose of Strategic Investment Real Estate is based upon the 80/20 rule, whereby my professional and licensed team and turn-key investing systems do exactly that for our clients.
 Our goal is to maximize your real estate returns for you while minimizing your time, effort, energy and resources in researching, buying, and building your real estate portfolio to create wealth for you in the long term so that you focus on and maintain your present and future desired quality of life, without buying yourselves another job.
-We are hands on so that you don’t have to be.
+I am hands on so that you don’t have to be.